Does your child snore? It could be sleep apnoea.

 How does it affect children?

 The impact of sleep apnoea on children is quite significant.
-Depending on the severity of the upper airway problem, both psychological neuropsychological and physiological consequences can present.
+Depending on the severity of the upper airway problem, psychological, neuropsychological and physiological consequences can present.

 “A physiological issue might be poor sleep,” says Sarah.
 “Poor sleep leads to the likelihood of putting on weight, getting sick, or developing, in the long-term, an immune system dysfunction and endocrine problems such as diabetes.”